Home » Home Updates » Wood Flooring Options – A Comparison Guide

 wood flooring options

 When considering all of the options out there, I think it’s helpful to consider flooring on a continuum.
 Starting at hardwood floors, through various synthetic and combination options, then all the way through to wood look tile.
+Wood flooring adds texture and line, two of the 7 Elements of Interior Design (read through for complete list).

 solid white oak floors installed